memoria-io/memoria-io.github.io/public/blog/autocompletion.md

 complete -F completion ./main.sh
 ```

-> *Disclaimer: After exploring alternatives, I found no simple way to add autocompletion to plain Bash scripts—so I built one.*
+> *Disclaimer: After exploring alternatives, I found no simple way to add autocompletion to plain Bash scripts—so I improved an old one*

-And this is how the script would look like, you can also annotate your functions with example comments:
+You can also annotate your functions with example comments:

 ```bash
 #!/bin/bash